Hatch Chiles 101: Roasting, Storage, and Recipes

 Oven Roasting

-Place them in a sealed container, allowing them to steam for about 15-20 minutes before peeling.
+• Seal them in a container to steam for 15–20 minutes.

 Roasted Hatch chile peppers need to cool before storage.